 Restart postfix to take the new policy service into use.

 Testing Your Mailserver

 One very important test you should do is test to see if your mailserver will allow anyone to deliver mail anywhere.
 That is your mail server must NOT be an open relay.
 If you are an open relay spammers will love you and you will find your mailserver on black lists very quickly.

 To perform an open relay test go to http://mxtoolbox.com/diagnostic.aspx and enter the name of your mailserver as seen from the Internet.
 The test tasks a second or so and you should see a bunch of green ticks.
 If any are not green fix the problems.

 You can also test your domain records here and do a quick check that your SPF record is valid.
 It does not test that it will do what you want it to do.

-Another site with a good test for open relays is http://www.mailradar.com/openrelay/.
-This does a more thorough set of test on your server.
-If all is well with your server there is a message in green saying your seerver is not an open relay.
+Another site with a test for open relays is https://www.unlocktheinbox.com/openrelaytest/.
+If all is well with your server there is a message in saying your server is not an open relay.
 Again the rest of the site is worth reading through.

 Well that is the end of Mail Server on Ubuntu 18.04 Part 4.